-Now, Leah shares her expertise on the importance of lighting in setting a mood and enhancing a space.
+Now, Leah shares her expertise on the importance of lighting in setting a mood and enhancing a space with hospitality lighting design.

 “In my opinion,” she says, “the secret ingredient to great bar design is lighting.”
 Leah and her team put a great deal of thought, research, and artistic approach to properly lighting the bar areas for all of the Farmers Restaurant Group of restaurants.
 Incorporating various lighting designs to provide interest and many layers of light to achieve a perfect balance is what Leah and her team strive for.